DragonsInn/Birdcons/IconList.md

 - weapon-trap-caltrop

 ## Status icons
-- status-dead
+- status-dead : A skull and crossbones.
-- status-fatigued
+- status-fatigued : A frowning emoticon.
-- status-healthy
+- status-healthy : A smiling emoticon.
-- status-injured
+- status-injured : A male restroom symbol limping.
-- status-married
+- status-married : A pair of wedding rings.
-- status-monogamous
+- status-monogamous : A outline of a circle with a male restroom symbol and a female restroom symbol.
-- status-polygamous
+- status-polygamous : A outline of a circle with a male restroom symbol in between 2 female restroom symbols.
-- status-pregnant
+- status-pregnant : A female restroom symbol shown from the side with a larger belly.
-- status-sick
+- status-sick : A male restroom symbol that looks unable to stand.
-- status-single
+- status-single : A outline of a circle with a male restroom symbol inside.

 ## Gender icons
-- gender-male
+- gender-male : The symbol of Mars.
-- gender-female
+- gender-female : The Symbol of Venus.
-- gender-malehermaphrodite
+- gender-malehermaphrodite : The symbol of the hermaphrodite, with the symbols in the opposite places (Male positioned like the female's symbol, female positioned like the male's symbol.)
-- gender-femalehermaphrodite
+- gender-femalehermaphrodite : The symbol of the hermaphrodite.
-- gender-shemale
+- gender-shemale : The symbol of Venus, without the line, that has a arrow that points down half as much as it would normally.
-- gender-cuntboy
+- gender-cuntboy : A circle with a arrow pointing up halfway inside.
-- gender-gendershifter
+- gender-gendershifter : The trangender symbol as shown here: (the blue and pink symbol on the same side as the convientional male and female symbols..) https://chatmosphere.files.wordpress.com/2011/01/sf_gender_symbols.png
-- gender-genderless
+- gender-genderless : A outine of a circle.

 ## Misc icons
-- misc-musicnote
+- misc-musicnote : A single music note, preferably a eighth note.
-- misc-heart
+- misc-heart : A complete heart.
-- misc-threequarterheart
+- misc-threequarterheart : A heart with 1/4ths of it in outline, but 3/4th is filled.
-- misc-halfheart
+- misc-halfheart : A heart with 1/2 of it in outline, but 1/2 is filled.
-- misc-quarterheart
+- misc-quarterheart : A heart with 3/4ths of it in outline, but 1/4th is filled.
-- misc-emptyheart
+- misc-emptyheart : A outline of a heart.
-- misc-angelwings
+- misc-angelwings : A pair of angel wings.
+Used for the Light oriented beings.
-- misc-angelanddevilwing
+- misc-angelanddevilwing : A devil wing on one side, an angel wing on another.
+Used for the Twilight oriented beings.
-- misc-devilwings
+- misc-devilwings : A pair of devil wings.
+Used for the Dark oriented beings.
-- zodiac-aquarius
+- zodiac-aquarius : The zodiac symbol for Aquarius.
-- zodiac-pisces
+- zodiac-pisces : The zodiac symbol for Pisces.
-- zodiac-aries
+- zodiac-aries : The zodiac symbol for Aries.
-- zodiac-taurus
+- zodiac-taurus : The zodiac symbol for Taurus.
-- zodiac-gemini
+- zodiac-gemini : The zodiac symbol for  Gemini.
-- zodiac-cancer
+- zodiac-cancer : The zodiac symbol for Cancer.
-- zodiac-leo
+- zodiac-leo : The zodiac symbol for Leo.
-- zodiac-virgo
+- zodiac-virgo : The zodiac symbol for Virgo.
-- zodiac-libra
+- zodiac-libra : The zodiac symbol for Libra.
-- zodiac-scorpio
+- zodiac-scorpio : The zodiac symbol for Scorpio.
-- zodiac-sagittarius
+- zodiac-sagittarius : The zodiac symbol for Sagittarius.
-- zodiac-capricorn
+- zodiac-capricorn : The zodiac symbol for Capricorn.
-- special-swappable
+- special-swappable : Either 2 arrows pointing in opposite directions or a singular line pointing left and right.
-- relationship-adult-father : A symbol that depicts the relationship of father. (potentially the male's restroom symbol)
+- relationship-adult-father : A symbol that depicts the relationship of father. (the male's restroom symbol)
-- relationship-adult-mother : A symbol that depicts the relationship of mother. (potentially the female's restroom symbol)
+- relationship-adult-mother : A symbol that depicts the relationship of mother. (the female's restroom symbol)
 - relationship-adult-grandfather : A symbol that depicts the relationship of grandfather.
 - relationship-adult-grandmother : A symbol that depicts the relationship of grandmother.
 - relationship-adult-stepfather : A symbol that depicts the relationship of stepfather.
 - relationship-adult-stepmother : A symbol that depicts the relationship of stepmother.
-- relationship-child-son : A symbol that depicts the relationship of son. (pontentially a smaller version of the male's restroom symbol.)
+- relationship-child-son : A symbol that depicts the relationship of son. (a smaller version of the male's restroom symbol.)
-- relationship-child-daughter : A symbol that depicts the relationship of daughter. (pontentially a smaller version of the female's restroom symbol.)
+- relationship-child-daughter : A symbol that depicts the relationship of daughter. (a smaller version of the female's restroom symbol.)
 - relationship-child-grandson : A symbol that depicts the relationship of grandson.
 - relationship-child-granddaughter : A symbol that depicts the relationship of granddaughter.
-- relationship-husband : A symbol that depicts the relationship of husband.
+- relationship-husband : A symbol that depicts the relationship of husband. (the male's restroom symbol wearing a tuxedo)
-- relationship-wife : A symbol that depicts the relationship of wife.
+- relationship-wife : A symbol that depicts the relationship of wife. (the female's restroom symbol wearing a wedding dress)
 - relationship-master : A symbol that depicts the relationship of master.
 - relationship-pet : A symbol that depicts the relationship of pet.
 - relationship-slave : A symbol that depicts the relationship of slave.